 When making a drawing from a microscope, include magnification.
 When making a macroscopic drawing, provide a scale.

 Fill as much of the space provided as possible.

-If you're new to teaching Anatomy and Physiology, you may be interested in this free Histology Guide to assist you in adding some histology components into your course.
+If you're new to teaching Anatomy and Physiology, you may be interested in this free Histology Guide to assist you in adding some histology components to your course.
 It includes teacher tips, microscope drawing pages, and links to virtual slides.